-- "New Memo" (to record a new memo) During the recording, you may press the Voice Command (VR button to stop recording.
-You proceed by saving one of the following commands:

-- "Save" (to save the memo)
+- "New Memo" (to record a new memo) During the recording, you may press the Voice Command (LEVR button to stop recording.
+You proceed by saying one of the following commands: - "Save" (to save the memo)

 - "Continue" (to continue recording)

 - "Delete" (to delete the recording)

-- "Play Memos" (to play previously recorded memos) - During the playback you may press the Voice Command (GvR button to stop playing memos.
+- "Play Memos" (to play previously recorded memos)

+- During the playback you may press the Voice Command (YEVR button to stop playing memos.
 You proceed by saying one of the following commands:

 - "Repeat" (to repeat a memo)

 - "Next" (to play the next memo)

 - "Previous" (to play the previous memo)

 - "Delete" (to delete a memo)

 - "Delete All" (to delete all memos)

-System Setup
+Setup

-To switch to system setup, say "Setup".
-In this mode, you 3 may say the following commands:
+To switch to system setup, you may say on of the following: